-Objective 1.34 Solid Waste and Solid Waste Capacity:
+Objective 1.4 Solid Waste and Solid Waste Capacity:

 Capacity for the disposal of solid waste is the responsibility of the Solid Waste Authority (SWA) of Palm Beach County.
 The SWA has indicated sufficient capacity is available to accommodate future development.
 Wellington provides a cost-effective solid waste collection system.
-The Village shall coordinate with the Solid Waste Authority to ensure capacity is available for new development or redevelopment.

-Policy 1.43.1 --Wellington shall annually monitor the policies, plans and facilities of the Palm Beach County Solid Waste Authority in order to identify any action or inaction of the Authority which could lead to inadequate regarding solid waste capacity for the Village of Wellington.
+Policy 1.4.1 Wellington shall annually monitor the policies, plans and facilities of the Palm Beach County Solid Waste Authority in order to identify any action or inaction of the Authority which could lead to inadequate solid waste capacity for the Village of Wellington.